rackerlabs/docs-aws/docs/aws-accounts/account-defaults.rst

 or created directly with AWS and transferred to Rackspace, we automatically apply the following default settings to the account based on best practices we developed in cooperation with AWS.
-You should not change or disable any of these default settings becaue they are critical to our delivery of Fanatical Support.
+You should not change or disable any of these default settings because they are critical to our delivery of Fanatical Support.

 **AWS IAM (Identity and Access Management)**: